MarcoLinton/marcolinton.github.io/_tabs/my work.md

 My general research revolves around the classes of one-relator groups and graphs of free groups.
 Within this realm, I mainly think about hierarchies, hyperbolicity, the conjugacy problem and the efficiency of the word problem.
 I am also interested in compression and its applications to computational questions in groups.

 ## My preprints:

+* ### Hyperbolic one-relator groups ([arXiv](https://arxiv.org/abs/2211.04371)).<br/>
+We introduce two families of two-generator one-relator groups called primitive extension groups and show that a one-relator group is hyperbolic if its primitive extension subgroups are hyperbolic.
+This reduces the problem of characterising hyperbolic one-relator groups to characterising hyperbolic primitive extension groups.
+These new groups moreover admit explicit decompositions as graphs of free groups with adjoined roots.
+In order to obtain this result, we characterise $2$-free one-relator groups with exceptional intersection in terms of Christoffel words, show that hyperbolic one-relator groups have quasi-convex Magnus subgroups and build upon the one-relator tower machinery developed in the authors previous article.

 * ### One-relator hierarchies ([arXiv](https://arxiv.org/abs/2202.11324)).<br/>
 We prove that one-relator groups with negative immersions are hyperbolic and virtually special; this resolves a recent conjecture of Louder and Wilton.
 The main new tool we develop is a refinement of the classic Magnus--Moldavanskii hierarchy for one-relator groups.
 We introduce the notions of stable HNN-extensions and stable hierarchies.
 We then show that a one-relator group is hyperbolic and has a quasi-convex one-relator hierarchy if and only if it does not contain a Baumslag--Solitar subgroup and has a stable one-relator hierarchy.
 Finally, we give an algorithm that, given as input a one-relator group, verifies if it has a stable hierarchy and, if so, determines whether or not it contains a Baumslag--Solitar subgroup.<br/>